derwebcoder/neote/docs/adrs/monorepo.md

 #### Discussion

 I don't see any benefit at all compared to "One repository, full separation".
 I think this is a valid use case when a package is really a standalone thing and should really be distributed / published.
 But this won't be the case for this project.

+### One repository, minimal separation

+This means we theoretically allow to create multiple separate workspaces / packages.
+But we don't do this per default but only when absolutely necessary.
+This could happen when it is really planned to publish a package standalone.
+Or when the tooling / setup is different.
+The default should be to have one bigger workspace / project and to start with a new "package" inside of this one.
+To make a refactoring easier, it can be encapsulated in it's own folder with a strict external API.
+Should one of the examples above become true, the code can still be separated into its own package.

+#### Pros

+- Less maintenance of tooling / dependencies / infrastructure for each package - it scales better
+- Using the mindset of packages / modules is still possible (but requires more self-discipline)

+#### Cons

+- Could be easy to fall into the trap of messy code

+#### Discussion

+This solution would not enforce any artificial separation but allows for natural evolution of the code.
+It still requires to keep the mindset even for non-packages.

+## Decision

+This project actually started with "One repository, full separation" but quickly became unmaintainable.
+Different packages had different dependency versions because they were created at different times.
+Adding a new feature or maintaining the custom stories also quickly required much manual effort to keep everything at the same code quality.
+It also became complicated when a package required special typescript or vite setups, like shadcn with their `@/` import path and setup.
+It would have become necessary to actually build packages instead of just importing source files directly.

+So I decided to refactor everything to "One repository, minimal separation" and move everything inside of one `/web` folder.
+The only exception is the apps/desktop project which required a special vite / electron forge setup.
+Every previous package now lives inside the `web/src/modules` folder.
+It's much easier now to configure and maintain the project.